manuellamas/manuellamas.github.io/source/_posts/2024-02-11-love-not-like.md

 If it happens regularly, silently compounding.

 As it's something we find pleasant, even if just slightly, we see no harm in it.
-We don't even consider we doing it as being negative in some way.
+We don't even consider doing it as being negative in some way.

 And since we find some measure of pleasure in it, cutting it off isn't easy.
 Because we like doing it.